-Throughout Reception children’s achievements are assessed using an online assessment tool called Tapestry where we upload the progress children are making in class through statements and photographs.
+Throughout Reception children’s achievements are assessed using an online assessment tool called 2Build where we upload the progress children are making in class through statements and photographs.
 Parents are also able to log on and upload photos and comments about their child’s learning at home so that school and home are working in partnership together.

 These are English, maths, science and computing.
 Your child will take part in English and maths lessons every day, usually in the morning.

 English consists of reading, writing, spelling, punctuation and grammar (SPAG) and speaking and listening.

 Children are taught to write lots of different styles of writing, such as stories, poems, letters and many more.
 During the literacy lesson children are also taught grammar, spelling, and punctuation and dictionary skills.
 Children are all given writing targets which they focus on, which are shared with parents.

 In addition to English lessons, all children from reception up to year 2 will take part in our phonics programme to improve spelling and reading.
 Years 3, 4, 5 and 6 will have daily SPAG lessons.